-LTC Weis is an active duty Infantry officer with over 22 years of commissioned Army service and has served in leadership positions from platoon through regimental levels.
+LTC Weis is an active duty Infantry officer with over 22 years of commissioned Army service and has served in leadership positions from platoon (38-man) through regimental (1000-man) levels.
 He was commissioned in 1992 as a Distinguished Military Graduate from James Madison University.
-LTC Weis has served in light infantry, airborne ranger, mountain, and mechanized infantry units; with responsibility for organizational training, leader development, tactical operations, and has experience as a professional educator assessing, selecting, teaching/training, and developing military leaders.
+LTC Weis has served in light infantry, airborne ranger, mountain, and mechanized infantry units; with responsibility for organizational training, leader development, and tactical/operational mission planning and execution.
+He also has experience as a professional educator assessing, selecting, teaching/training, and developing military and executive leaders.
 His career has included deployments to peace keeping/peace enforcement operations in Haiti and Bosnia-Herzegovina, as well as multiple combat deployments in support of Operation Iraqi Freedom.

 Associate Professor, Department of Behavioral Sciences at the Dwight D. Eisenhower School for National Security and Resource Strategy, Fort McNair, Washington, D.C.
 (2015-present).